 While initial consideration has been given to the potential equality impacts of the scheme and intended consultation process, specific effects will be more clearly understood following the engagement exercise.

-In line with RMBC policy, the Initial Screening Assessment will be updated to reflect any additional equality or diversity issues identified during consultation
+In line with RMBC policy, an Equality Analysis (Part B) will be completed prior to construction approximately in May to reflect any additional equality or diversity issues identified during consultation.

 - Key findings